Letter from the President 2016

-As a family foundation committed to long-term economic opportunity and social justice, our grantmaking has intentionally focused on upstream solutions for more than fifteen years.
-Supporting systemic change requires a deeper engagement with our nonprofit partners and at times a longer timeframe for implementation.
+As a family foundation committed to long-term economic opportunity and social justice, our grantmaking has intentionally focused on upstream solutions.
+Supporting systemic change requires a deeper engagement with our not-for-profit partners and, at times, a longer timeframe for implementation.
 However, we know that investing in policy change or improving a system will not only help people today, but the whole stream of people who will follow.
 We believe our commitment to supporting upstream solutions makes the most significant impact in vulnerable populations, and it is with great satisfaction that I share some of the upstream solutions we have recently funded in each of our program areas.

 Merle C. Chambers